 Energy Policy Revisions - SB 1044 by Sen. Simpson and HB 7147 by Rep. Diaz would revise the energy resources statute.
 The bill would replace the word solar with "renewable energy source" throughout the chapter.
-This would require

-DACS to promote all renewables instead of just solar.
+This would require DACS to promote all renewables instead of just solar.
 Additionally, the bill would remove the requirement that the Florida Solar Energy Center set standards for all solar systems manufactured or sold in Florida.
 Lastly, the bill would delete language relating to expired programs such as the PV solar rebates and previous sales tax holidays on energy efficient appliances.
-SB 1044 has one committee stop remaining and HB 7147 is ready for the floor.
+SB 1044 is ready for the floor and HB 7147 passed the House.

-Move Over Act - SB 478 by Sen. Evers and HB 469 by Rep. Raschein would require drivers to either move over or slow down to a certain speed when utility vehicles are working along roadsides.
+Move Over Act - SB 478 by Sen. Evers, HB 469 by Rep. Raschein and HB 7005 would require drivers to either move over or slow down to a certain speed when utility vehicles are working along roadsides.
 Therefore, utility vehicles would be entitled to the same protection as law enforcement vehicles.
 The penalty would be a noncriminal infraction.
-HB 469 passed out of its last committee and is ready for the floor.
+HB 469 and HB 7005 are ready for the floor.